arcticoder/warp-bubble-exotic-matter-density/README.md

 ```

 The resulting PDF will contain the simplified expression for $\widetilde T^{00}(r,t)$ and the precise condition under which it becomes negative.

+## Scope, Validation & Limitations

+- Scope: The materials and numeric outputs in this repository are research-stage examples and depend on implementation choices, parameter settings, and numerical tolerances.
+- Validation: Reproducibility artifacts (scripts, raw outputs, seeds, and environment details) are provided in `docs/` or `examples/` where available; reproduce analyses with parameter sweeps and independent environments to assess robustness.
+- Limitations: Results are sensitive to modeling choices and discretization.
+Independent verification, sensitivity analyses, and peer review are recommended before using these results for engineering or policy decisions.